Gwyn Gilliss Bio

-In classical Repertory theater productions across the country Gwyn played roles from Shakespeare-Beatrice in Much Ado About Nothing, Moliere- Elmire in Tartuffe, Tennessee Williams- Blanche in Streetcar Named Desire to Noel Coward- Elvira in Blithe Spirit and Arthur Miller- Maggie in After the Fall.
-On Broadway she was in Kaufman and Hart’s The Man Who Came to Dinner at the Circle in the Square and co-starred opposite Tammy Grimes and Ian Richardson in Joshua Logan’s (Mister Roberts, South Pacific) last play, Trick.
+In classical Repertory theater productions across the country Gwyn played roles from Shakespeare-Beatrice in Much Ado About Nothing, Moliere- Elmire in Tartuffe, Tennessee Williams- Blanche in Streetcar Named Desire to Noel Coward- Elvira in Blithe Spirit.
+On Broadway she was in Kaufman and Hart’s The Man Who Came to Dinner at the Circle in the Square in Joshua Logan’s (Mister Roberts, South Pacific) last play, Trick.

 She received a post graduate grant to study economics at Harvard University and attended a graduate program (political science) at Oxford University.
-Requested by her former Dean from Carnegie, she was a guest professor in the MFA drama program at Yale as well as being a guest lecturer at UC Irvine (University of California) and USC (University of Southern California) also in the MFA programs.
+Gwyn was a guest professor in the MFA drama program at Yale as well as being a guest lecturer at UC Irvine (University of California) and USC (University of Southern California) also in the MFA programs.
 She has lectured worldwide-at the Actor's EXPO in New York City, London and Los Angeles.